 Clumsy

 She has always been clumsy.
 Bumps and bruises.
 We always thought that she was just tiny and clumsy.
-Occasionally doctors would ask questions about the amount, but no one ever had suggestions to offer.
+Doctors occasionally asked questions about the amount, but no one had suggestions.

 Poor Muscle Tone

 Catching a ball isn’t possible.
 She can’t run far.
-She constantly complains of her legs being tired, even when walking through a store.
+She constantly complains of tired legs, even when walking through a store.

 Problems Playing with Others